USO and 642nd RSG host ‘Party in the Desert’

 |0

-This work, USO and 642nd RSG host ‘Party in the Desert’ [Image 1 of 5], by Ismael Ortega, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, USO and 642nd RSG host ‘Party in the Desert’, by Ismael Ortega, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT